ldutoit/QC_Zoo_Workshop/QualityControlforGenomicData.md

 * Line 1 start with a '@' character followed by a unique read identifier
 * Line 2 is the sequence
 * Line 3 begins with a '+' character and is sometimes by the sequence identifier (not in our case
 * Line 4 encodes the quality values for the sequence in Line 2, Each base quality is encoded as one letter according to a  [translation table](https://medium.com/@robertopreste/phred-quality-score-2837415f0af).
 The quality score is called the PHRED score and is on a log-scale.
-A PHRED score of 10 means that this base has been called with a probability of error of 10%, a score of 20, only 1%.
+A PHRED score of 10 means that this base has been called with a probability of error of 10% while a score of 20 only has a 1% error probability.

 | Phred Quality Score |Incorrect base call prob| Accuracy |
 |---------------------|-------------------|--|